 Springbok don’t need to drink water

-Springbok have adapted to survive in very harsh arid environments.
-Instead of drinking they take all the water they need directly from their food.
+Springboks have adapted to survive in very harsh arid environments.
+Instead of drinking, they take all the water they need directly from their food.

-All grass and foliage contains a certain amount of water.
-Springbok just need to locate grazing lands where the food contains at least 10% water.
+All grass and foliage contain a certain amount of water.
+Springboks just need to locate grazing lands where the food contains at least 10% water.

 In comparison, springbok will deliberately choose pastures that are as far away from water as possible.
 They know that their hunters won’t travel so far from water, so they get to graze in peace.